Free Clipart and Pictures

 Virginia up though

-into Canada.
+Canada.
 Snowfall levels during

 the storm reached 58 inches.
 The wind, blowing at 45 miles per hour, cause